seamusdemora/PiFormulae/CheckPiTemperature.md

 And speaking of **Raspberry Pi 4B** and temperature, know this: [*"The Organization"*](https://www.raspberrypi.org/) announced a [*new firmware build for the USB3 host adapter that should save about 300mW*](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=243500&p=1490467&hilit=vl805#p1490467).
 This was eventually applied through the routine `apt-get upgrade` process, and you may not have noticed it.
 If you're wondering whether the fix has been applied, it's easy to check:

 ```
+# in May, 2020, you would've seen this on an RPi 4:
 $ sudo rpi-eeprom-update
 BCM2711 detected
 BOOTLOADER: up-to-date